kyleturner/strangeloop/Notes.md

 ##Handy Javascript Also Included

 * _stepUp()_ and _stepUp()_ methods to increase the value of _n_
-* _valueAsNumber_ : converts string value to an actual number value.
+* _valueAsNumber_ attribute converts string value to an actual number value.

 ##Other Attributes

 * _required_ : a required field on a form (still have to identify to user that it is required)
 * _autofocus_
 * _placeholder_
+* _novalidate_ : Add this attribute to a form to remove default validation